Table of Contents

 Gold standard cerebrospinal fluid examination

-In our part of the world, you will mostly encounter bacterial and viral causes.
-CNS infections with parasitic causes are very rare due to high hygiene standards.
+In our part of the world, you will mostly encounter bacterial and viral causes of CNS infections.
+Parasitic causes are very rare due to high hygiene standards.
 Another reason to differentiate the pathogen classes is the therapeutic approach.

 Concerning diagnostics, lumbar puncture with following cerebrospinal fluid (CSF) examination is the gold standard.
 The following aspects are examined in the fluid: